sider/sider-docs/docs/tools/others/misspell.md

 ### `locale`

 This option allows you to choose a spelling feature which is depended on locales.
-You can select
+You can select:

 - `US` - American English
 - `UK` - British English